-If you want a graphics solution that can replace some functions of traditional software, including but not limited to an infographic maker, check out Piktochart.
+If you want a graphics solution that can replace some functions of traditional software, including but not limited to an infographic maker, check out Piktochart’s infographic software.

 Pricing: Free trial version.
-Then, individual plan at $29 per month and team starting at $99 per month.
+The individual plan starts at $29 per month and the team plan starts at $99 per month.
 Additions to team plans are per seat.

-Want basic design tools and social media integration tools together in an infographic maker?
+Want basic design tools and social media integration tools together in an infographic software?
 This is an easy one to try.

-They have a tool to crop images, with preset dimensions to match each intended use.
-That could be a social media post, some kind of an icon, or banners for web pages.
-Then, they have basic special effects including background removal.
+Snappa has a tool to crop images, with preset dimensions to match each intended use.
+That could be a post on your social channels, some kind of an icon, or banners for web pages.
+Then, they have basic special effects, including background removal.
 There’s a large stock photo library to use, as well.
 However, this isn’t a flashy app.
 It’s easy to use and has basic features for everyday content creation in addition to creating simple infographics.
 Finally, the app can let you post creations to social media.
 Want to schedule ahead of time?
-You can do that through Buffer right in the app.
+You can do that through Buffer–right in the app.

 Unfortunately, while you can technically create an infographic using Stenil, their template library didn’t contain any legit infographics, so you’re on your own when creating professional templates for your stunning infographics and design needs.

 That being said, Stencil is an awesome graphics tool that deserves mention as part of this article.